nyu-mll/GLUE-human-performance/qnli-faq.md

-# FAQ
+# QNLI FAQ

-Instructions for the QNLI can be found [here](https://nyu-mll.github.io/GLUE-human-performance/qnli.html)!
+Instructions for QNLI can be found [here](https://nyu-mll.github.io/GLUE-human-performance/qnli.html)!

 Thanks for doing our HITs!
 With your help, we think we'll be able to build some pretty exciting technologies to help computers better understand human language.